 Walk around Downtown.
 The shops are unique and very dog-friendly.
 Bugsy did more shopping in 30 minutes than the rest of her life put together.
 She especially enjoyed Dogologie for the treats.
 We especially enjoyed Barefoot Outfitters for the cooler of free Lone Star beer (“the national beer of Texas”).

 Listen to music and enjoy the scene in “downtown” Luckenbach.
 It’s an old trading post that’s now an outdoor music venue, with a country store, dance hall, and beer saloon.
 Grab a beer and a burger and a seat at a picnic table, or walk down to the river.
 Or pay to have your picture taken sitting on a (real, live) Longhorn steer.
-One of us may have done that.
+One of us may have done that (unfortunately for this blog, it wasn’t Bugsy).
 We went to Luckenbach twice, we liked it so much.
 It’s about a 15 minute drive from Fredericksburg.

 Get some education at the National Museum of the Pacific War.
 The museum is really well done, and surprisingly big, but your ticket lets you come and go for 48 hours, so you can go at your own pace.

 Admire nature at Wildseed Farms, a wildflower farm close to town, or trek a bit farther out to Enchanted Rock State Natural Area ($7 entry fee per person).
 We’re a bit too early for the wildflowers at Wildseed Farms, but the fields will be lovely in another week or so.
 They have a beer garden and new winery on site.
 See below under Running for more about Enchanted Rock.

 Fredericksburg has taxis!
 (Reminder: this was published in 2016!)
 We took a Big Country Cabs taxi into town for a flat rate of $12, and then walked home, which was a little sketchy due to missing sidewalks.